Anubias barteri var. nana: Distribution

 West Africa: Only known from Victoria, Cameroon.

 Description

 It is a dwarf variety of Anubias barteri.
-This plant's thick short-stemmed dark green leaves are some of the smallest and most compact in the Anubias genus, growing only to 3.2 inches (8 cm) for a total height of 4.7 inches (12 cm).
+This plant's thick short-stemmed dark green leaves are some of the smallest and most compact in the Anubias genus, growing only to 3.2 in for a total height of 4.7 in.

-A variation of Anubias barteri var. nana known as Anubias barteri var. nana gold is available in the aquarium trade, it has light green to golden leaves.
+A variation of Anubias barteri var. nana known as Anubias barteri var. nana 'Gold' is available in the aquarium trade, it has light green to golden leaves.

 Cultivation

 Like most Anubias species, this plant grows well partially and fully submersed and the rhizome must be above the substrate, attached to rocks or wood.
-It grows well in a range of lighting and has a temperature range of 68-82 degrees F (20-28 degrees C).
-It can be propagated by dividing the rhizome or by separating side shoots.
+It grows well in a range of lighting and has a temperature range of 68–82 F. It can be propagated by dividing the rhizome or by separating side shoots.